 As well as this, Doug is an experienced group facilitator.
 Doug didn’t come to work in this field by chance: He struggled with addiction for many years before coming across the 12-Step model in 2004.
 Although Doug credits this with saving his life, like a lot of people stopping using was not the hard part for him, staying stopped was.
 Eventually, he got the chance to enter inpatient treatment at a rehab center in the UK in 2011 and has been substance free from this date.

-Chris is a qualified counsellor from the United States.
-Chris is trained and qualified in DBT, Motivational Interviewing and the Person Centered approach.
+Chris is a qualified counsellor from the United States and trained and qualified in DBT, Motivational Interviewing and the Person Centered approach.
 He is also certified in Drug and Alcohol Abuse from Royal College of General Practitioners (UK).
-Chris grew up in New York, and before entering the field of addiction, Chris was a trained commercial pilot and licensed air traffic controller.
+Chris grew up in New York, and before entering the field of addiction.
 Alongside aviation, he also has a passion for computers and IT, and began managing the business to business sales department for Apple in the New York area.

 Vinny Winit Wonsejullarat – Weekend Manager & Recovery Specialist

-Gunn is from Thailand.
+Gunn is a local Thai Psychologist and therapist and mindfulness facilitator who has a degree in Psychology from New Zealand, Diploma in addiction counselling and SMART recovery.
+She has experience of working in rehabilitation for over 5 years; in both Thai and English programs, and has passion toward helping others to create peace within themselves in order to live healthy life.
 She also lived and studied in New Zealand following high school.
 She graduated with a psychology bachelor’s degree from the University of Otago.
 Gunn also gained experience working as a Thai-English translator in New Zealand court.
 She is definitely a people-person due to her cheerful and friendly personality.

 Gunn has numerous responsibilities at Hope Rehab Thailand.
 She likes to make use of her psychology background to help clients with their homework and other tasks.
 Gunn is one of our meditation facilitators, and is able to lead the group mindfulness classes.